gitdata/gitdata-cli/README.md

 name is the name of the entity.
 So, for example, if you've stored a remote in your repostitry, you can see the details of that remote by using the show command.

+#### Fetch
+The gitdata fetch command copes facts from a somewhere else into your gitdata repository.
+The location being fetched from can be a remote or can be anywhere else you can get to from your computer.
+The facts fetched will be placed into a temporary holding area that will allow you to work with them without committing to making them a permanent part of your repository.

+To fetch simply `gitdata fetch <location>` where `<location>` is either a remote that you've already added to your repository, or any other location such as a URL or a local file.

+When you run `fetch` it will read the data in whatever form it is and digest it into facts ready for you to work with alongside any other data in your repository.
+If you decide you want to keep the facts as part of your data repository then you can use the `gitdata add` and `gitdata commit` commands to add them to your data repository.